Dr Caroline Goodson

 Research and teaching

 - In the early middle ages what had been the Roman empire was a patchwork of separate mini-empires, each fighting or following the others.
 I work on the nature of power in these places, looking at how different groups saw themselves as successors of the Romans’ past glories or innovators in a new world order.
-I am particularly interested in 2 issues: how religious beliefs related to day-to-day experiences and how cities facilitated new forms of social interaction and political authority.
-My research and also my teaching draw upon archaeology as well as textual sources from the middle ages.
+I am particularly interested in two issues: how religious beliefs related to day-to-day experiences and structures of power within early medieval society, and how cities and urbanisation facilitated new forms of social interaction and political authority.
+My research and also my teaching draw upon archaeology, material culture, and the built environment as well as textual sources from the middle ages.

 - Research interests